nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 #### Considerations to keep in mind:
 * The ID/CV checks aren’t going to be a recorded process, we will display the information and they then do the checks verbally.
 This view, where the find a organisation flow lands, needs to support this process providing the information necessary.
-Makes sense this would happen within the centralised organisation view, making the design flexible to allow them to complete this and then the query.
 * How might we help CCS agents maintain sight of who they are speaking to from an org as this was a user need that came out during Alpha that staff forget who is on the phone.
 * How might we cater to different users priorities in this wider org view as this view is going to support many different user journeys including processing of a claim, as well as resolving queries, so the ID/CV check isn’t necessary to every journey that lands a user on this screen.
 * How to show the right information at the right time?

 Held a second ideation session with wider delivery team on 26th November to explore the concept of a org view.